sweetnatured/BlockChain/README.md

-## How to test your application functionalities?
+## How to test application functionalities?

 To test the application I recommend you to use POSTMAN, this tool will help you to make the requests to the API.